Breaking gender barriers: Meet 24-year-old Pratiksha Das, Mumbai's first woman bus driver

 On her first day, Pratiksha just had to roll the bus on first gear within the bus depot without halting.
 They were impressed when she was able to do it without difficulty.
 On her second day, she was driving the bus on the Eastern Express Highway for 16kms!

 Now, Pratiksha's next plan is to learn how to fly an aeroplane!
 She is saving money to join the flying school in Mumbai.
 She also plans to learn interstate luxury buses in Bengaluru.
-The brave driver cuurently planning on a bike trip to Ladakh.
+The brave driver currently planning on a bike trip to Ladakh.